Updated: 2025/Nov/16

 allocation error occurs.

-Note the last bullet in particular.
+Note the last two bullets in particular.
 The destructor X in

 sqlite3_set_auxdata(C,N,P,X) might be called immediately, before the